 Gauge the movement in the industry.
 Check whether the company is looking to expand the team and continue to use more space in the future or change the business plan — perhaps looking to consolidate offerings and get rid of non-performing business units.

 Is the new location more attractive to customers?

 If your business requires personal interaction such as a laundry shop, water refilling station, restaurant, hair salon, or travel agency, it, therefore, helps to move to a new location that has higher foot traffic.
 But if not, such as an architectural company, web design agency, or law practice, where agencies typically visit customers, consideration for location is geared towards employees and management.

 Is the new office space compliant with government regulations?

 The new office location must be compliant with safety standards for both customers and employees.
 For example, are fire extinguishers working and fire exits properly marked?
 Elevators must also pass regular maintenance checks and air quality above the prescribed levels.
 Check the building for earthquake standards for buildings within the city limits.

 To be sure you’re moving to a new place that abides by safety standards, get a copy of such documentation from building administrators.

-Some establishments require payment for sanitation — someone will clean up the office after every business day — or parking space or security system such as those surveillance cameras and security staff.
-This helps you to be prepared in allocating budget for such expenses and not surprised by these bills at end of every month.
+Some establishments require payment for sanitation — someone will clean up the office after every business day — or parking space or security systems such as those surveillance cameras and security staff.
+This helps you to be prepared in allocating the budget for such expenses and not be surprised by these bills at end of every month.

-10. Do you understand the terms of rental agreement?
+Do you understand the terms of the rental agreement?

 - How long will the lease be?
-What are the terms and procedure of breaking off before the lease expires?
+What are the terms and procedures for breaking off before the lease expires?